What is Summer of Service?

-Hosted by Civic Engagement, the BMC Summer of Service is a funded opportunity for students to live, serve and learn together in the Bryn Mawr community.
+Hosted by Civic Engagement, the BMC Summer of Service is a funded opportunity for students to live, serve, and learn together in the Bryn Mawr community.

+Students explore their interest in social justice and develop their skills as a change agent through a focused internship in the Philadelphia metro area.
 The ongoing commitment of Summer of Service participants is to promote civic engagement and activism at Bryn Mawr.
 Students are expected not only to serve as leaders on campus, but as active participants in the Bryn Mawr service and activism community.

 Applicants must be undergraduate Bryn Mawr students completing their freshman, sophomore, or junior year.
 Students must focus on a specific type of service or activism and must have identified an area of focus at the time of application.

 Students may choose to work with any organization approved by Civic Engagement, and are encouraged to pursue their individual interests.
 For some examples of what students have done in the past, go here.